nicholasdille/container-slides/160_gitlab_ci/130_rules/exercise.md

 Review the official documentation for the [`rules`](https://docs.gitlab.com/ee/ci/yaml/#rules) keyword to limit the job `pages` to run when...

-- the pipeline wastriggered by a push event
+- the pipeline was triggered by a push event
 - the change applied to the default branch

 Afterwards check the pipeline in the GitLab UI.
 You should see a successful pipeline run.